merik-ematic/mc-list-comparison/README.md

   [![asciicast](https://asciinema.org/a/zV3JiG58Mh3E1Rlvn67qqPsF6.svg)](https://asciinema.org/a/zV3JiG58Mh3E1Rlvn67qqPsF6)

-### 5. After finished, go ahead to the folder which your file is and you can see there's 5 additional files has been created.
+### 5. After finished, go ahead to the folder which your file is and you can see there's 5 additional files has been created maxmium.

   - FILNAME_new_results.csv
     - This file contains all the new emails that not in the list you compare with.